Kong/docs.konghq.com/app/docs/0.13.x/proxy.md

 To provide flexibility, Kong allows you to specify hostnames with wildcards in the `hosts` field.
-Wildcard hostnames allow any matching Host header to satisfy the condition, and thus match a given API.
+Wildcard hostnames allow any matching Host header to satisfy the condition, and thus match a given Route.

 Wildcard hostnames **must** contain **only one** asterisk at the leftmost **or** rightmost label of the domain.
 Examples: